riselun/githubapp/README.md

 # GitHub Android Application

 A native Android application that allows users to browse GitHub content, search repositories, view repository details, and interact with GitHub using their account.
-UML class diagram, architecture Diagram and design document is in the "docs" folder
+UML class diagram, architecture Diagram and design document is in the "docs" folder.
+You can use the test token： 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

 ## Features